Low Calorie Dog Treats to Help with Weight Loss

 It is important to take note of what is actually considered to be a low calorie dog treat.
 You may be wondering, “Are low calorie dog treats even actually healthy snacks for dogs?”
 Well, there are a number of factors to take into consideration to deem them as such.
 First and foremost, look at the ingredient list and general nutritional information on the dog treat packaging since this is ultimately the direct source.
 Knowing how to properly read a pet food label and understanding basic terminology will help you to better understand what is truly considered to be healthy for your pet.

 All dog treats that comply with American Association of Feed Control Officials (AAFCO) standard include a guaranteed analysis section (in a similar manner to other pet food products).
 This section generally shows the minimum or maximum levels of nutrients including protein, fat, fiber, and moisture.
 Also included are any nutrients that are related to claims on the packaging.
-For example, our Oven Baked Biscuits are low fat biscuits and say “Low-Fat Treat” on the front of the packaging.
-Because of this, we’re required to list both the minimum and maximum fat content percentage in the guaranteed analysis, even though only the minimum is typically required.
+For example, our EarthBites Crunchy are low fat biscuits.
+Because of this, we’re required to list the minimum fat content percentage in the guaranteed analysis.

 Even if you do have low calorie dog treats, AKC notes that veterinarians everywhere recommend the ten percent rule.
 In other words, treats should not make up more than 10% of your dog’s diet.
 Therefore, you will need to take in account the amount of calories per treat from the dog treat label as well as your dog’s overall diet.
 It is also possible that the treats may be low in fat, but have high sugars or unnatural ingredients (including preservatives and additives in dog treats).
 Preservatives in dog treats or added colors are ingredients to stay clear of when looking for healthy low calorie dog treats.